 Figure AA.1.1-1: System Architecture to support SBA in IMS

-NOTE 1: The DCSF and MRF supports NF registration and discovery, but they do not provide services in this release of the specification.
+NOTE 1: The DCSF supports NF registration and discovery, but they do not provide services in this release of the specification.

 NOTE 2: Nimsas services are defined in the context of IMS Data Channel, see clause AA.2.4.